- List of the best 3D printing YouTube channels

 The vast majority of 3D printing Youtubers are – surprise – white men.
 That’s a fact, and it’s becoming somewhat preoccupying, as diversity in media is always important (yes, YouTube is a media!).
-In terms of gender balance, we only list 5 women with a 3D printing Youtube channel, and that’s not enough.
+In terms of gender balance, we only list a handful of women with a 3D printing Youtube channel, and that’s not enough.
 Let’s not even get started on the overwhelming caucasian domination…

 YouTube is a great (and free!) promotion channel for 3D printer brands.

 3D printing companies are now using YouTubers to launch and promote their new products, by sending test units to prominent community members, sometimes flying them to events.
 Among the most successful 3D printer launches relying on heavy YouTube promotion were the Prusa i3 MK2, the Ultimaker 3 and the BCN3D Sigma R17.

 Sending test units to 3D printing Youtubers can be a very efficient strategy when your machine is on point but can also backfire (ask the guys at Tiko or Tevo…).
 Best practices include building a friendly relationship with these Youtubers and the 3D printing community, ensure they have all they need to carry out the tests in optimal conditions and address any issue or negative feedback which may arise.
 Also, make sure your 3D printer is a great product!

 How to make money with a Youtube channel?